 Apple’s Lightning connector brings big improvements

 Lightning’s launch proved somewhat controversial because users had invested in cables and other accessories for the previous 30-pin dock connector.
-The new format actually brought significant upgrades, and proved far superior to rival options available at the time.
+However, the new format actually brought significant upgrades, and proved far superior to rival options available at the time.

 For starters, Lightning was much smaller than the 30-pin connector.
 And it was reversible, so it could be inserted into its port face up or face down.
 That put it far ahead of micro USB connections.

 The chief disadvantage of Lightning for consumers was that it was yet another proprietary port.
-It prevented iPhones and Androids from sharing cables unless adapters were used.
+It prevented iPhones and Androids from sharing cables without using adapters.

 Lightning vs. USB-C

-Apple adopted USB-C for MacBooks starting in 2015, and is gradually switching the iPad line to the new connector.
-There have been increasing calls for Apple to make the same change with iPhone.
+Apple adopted USB-C for MacBooks starting in 2015, and continues to gradually switch the iPad line to the new connector.
+Apple’s smartphones likely will follow this trend, starting with the iPhone 15 lineup launching later today.